American Society of Landscape Architects (ASLA)'s Climate Action Contribution

 ASLA is also educating its membership about how to help communities reduce emissions and adapt.
 Through our Annual Conference and online learning, we deliver content on climate change mitigation, adaptation, and resilient design to our 15,000 member landscape architects and designers.

 ASLA is active in lobbying for regulations and legislation that reduce greenhouse gas emissions and protect communities from the worst effects of climate change.
 On Capitol Hill and in state houses around the country, ASLA advocates for measures that help communities prepare for climate change and build social resilience, including legislation on coastal resilience, green infrastructure, parks and green space, and sustainable transportation.

-Lastly, ASLA's new green headquarters in Washington, D.C. is expected to be certified LEED Platinum as well as WELL Gold.
+Lastly, ASLA's new green headquarters in Washington, D.C. is certified LEED Platinum as well as WELL Gold.
 ASLA uses 100 percent wind power for its headquarters operations.
 And ASLA is committed to reducing the carbon emissions of our annual meeting and other events.